baabedo/baabedo-ruby/README.md

 ## Thank you

-A hugh thank you to the Stripe team for stripe-ruby!
+A huge thank you to the Stripe team for stripe-ruby!

 This gem is based on [stripe-ruby](https://github.com/stripe/stripe-ruby) at [8ba1a0e4908cccf20198791aa8f72acc63575589](https://github.com/stripe/stripe-ruby/tree/8ba1a0e4908cccf20198791aa8f72acc63575589)